First steps

 redirectBackUrl

-After the Web Proof is generated, the user will be redirected to this URL.
+After the Web Verification is generated, the user will be redirected to this URL.
 This will usually be a page on your website where you can handle the response and display the result to the user.

 webhookUrl